Graduate student (Ph.D.)

 Migration; labor geographies; feminist geographies; social movements and activism; violence

-My Master's research concerned a group of activists in rural Veracruz, Mexico known as "Las Patronas."
-I looked to ways that the group tried was forced to both engage with and evade the clientelistic tendencies of the Mexican state.
-In addition, my work took their action—they give food, water, and clothing to migrants who they will never meet, because the trains are moving—as exemplary of feminist care ethics.
+My Master's research concerned "Las Patronas," a group of activists in rural Veracruz, Mexico.
+In one aspect, this work looked to ways that the group tried was forced to both engage with and evade the clientelistic tendencies of the Mexican state.
+In its second aspect, my work took their action-they give food, water, and clothing to migrants who they will never meet, because the trains are moving-as exemplary of feminist care ethics.
 I have several manuscripts in progress based on this research and subsequent visits.
 A brief sketch of some of the Patronas' practices is available from the Favelas@LSE blog at the London School of Economics here (disponible aquí en español, paginas 51-53).

-In 2013, subsequent to my time with them, Las Patronas were awarded the Premio Nacional de Derechos Humanos (National Human-Rights Prize) by Mexico's Comision Nacional de Derechos Humanos (National Human-Rights Commission).
+In 2013, subsequent to my time with them, Las Patronas were awarded the Premio Nacional de Derechos Humanos (National Human Rights Prize) by Mexico's Comisión Nacional de los Derechos Humanos (National Human Rights Commission).

 Woodward, Keith and Mario Bruzzone.
-Forthcoming.
+2015.
 Touching Like a State.
 Antipode.
 Abstract

 Bruzzone, Mario.
 2013.
 In La Patrona. you are here: the journal of creative geography XVI: 29-33.